ahaynack/DOME/README.md

 DOME is an open source software package for generating virtual depth-dependent 2D representations of 3D concrete mesostructures.
 It is implemented in Python.
 DOME provides a modular GUI to generate and compare mesostructures.

-The latest documentation for DOME is available at "LINK COMING SOON".

 ## Features
 The features available in the current version of DOME are listed below.